kogakure/website-11ty-stefanimhoff.de/src/posts/2021/web-developer-work-environment-2.md

 ---
-title: Setting Up a Web Developer Work Environment – Neovim
+title: "Setting Up a Web Developer Work Environment: Neovim"
 date: 2021-12-23T10:00:00+01:00
 author: Stefan Imhoff
 description: I decided to re-exampine my developer tools and replace some of them with better tools.